Climate Adaptation of Transport Infrastructure Worldwide

 climate adaptation risk-based transportation

-The design and management of transport infrastructure are highly dependent on environmental impacts and factors.
-Climate change is causing variations in weather patterns, making them more extreme.
-According to the Transportation Research Board’s (TRB) circular report, this will affect the life-cycle performance and maintenance of infrastructure elements like culverts, earthworks, pavements, and other structures.
+According to the Transportation Research Board’s (TRB) circular report, this will affect the lifecycle performance and maintenance of infrastructure elements such as culverts, earthworks, pavements, and other structures.

 New studies on infrastructure adaptation in the transport sector strongly focus on risk.
-The report says that most of the transportation and infrastructure sector’s approach to climate change impact and adaptation is based on risk management, an approach also endorsed by the adaption community.
+The report says that most of the transportation and infrastructure sector’s approach to climate change impact and adaptation is based on risk management, an approach also endorsed by the adaptation community.

 This TRB circular, Risk-based Adaptation Frameworks for Climate Change Planning in the Transportation Sector, A Synthesis of Practice, aims to “synthesize the current state of adaptation planning and evaluation in the transportation sector, with a focus on risk-based frameworks.”